xtrikerpd/clab.tech/README.md

 Transform set TS: { esp-256-aes esp-sha-hmac  }
    will negotiate = { Tunnel,  },
 ```
-So now we have prepared IKE Phase1, preshared key and defined a traffic that should be encrypted and IKE Phase2 now we need to put this together into crypto map.
+So now we have prepared IKE Phase 1, pre-shared key, and defined traffic that should be encrypted.
+IKE Phase 2 is configured, and now we need to put this together into a crypto map.
 ### Cryptomap configuration on R1
 ```
 Router(config)#crypto map cryptomap 1 ipsec-isakmp